gear-tech/gear/examples/README.md

 # Gear Examples

-You can write our own smart contrat or try to build from examples.
-L'ets Rock!
+You can write your own smart contract or try to build from examples.
+Let's Rock!

 ## Requirements